-Payments to Elected Members who are entitled to claim allowances will be made by the Head of People and ICT on receipt of the prescribed form properly completed and certified in manuscript.
+Payments to Elected Members who are entitled to claim allowances will be made by the Head of People and ICT on receipt of the prescribed form properly completed and certified in manuscript or by email.
 Claims will be checked by Democratic Services prior to submission for payment.